9 Ways to Create a Full Black Background for Photos

 The middle grey from zone V is the one that you know from grey cards.
 All camera metering systems are calibrated to measure light as if the object being measured was a middle grey.
 This is an important concept that will serve you to create black backgrounds.

 Shooting images on a black background can be tricky.
 Some people think it’s very difficult – which is not; some others think it’s as easy as buying a black photography backdrop – which is also not true.

 Achieving good black background images is all about lighting (this is especially important for headshot backgrounds).
 When you have the right light and the correct exposure, you can turn anything into a black backdrop – regardless of its original color.

 Of course, there are also different ways to do it in post-processing.
 So, if you like how a black background looks in photography, there’s no excuse not to have it in your own photos.

-Here are 9 ways to create a black background with all the information you need in each case.
+Here are 9 ways to create cool pictures with a black background with all the information you need in each case.
 Which one you use is your choice.

 1. Use a black backdrop